Pranab1991/Pig-Dice-Game/README.md

 - Enjoy :)

 ## Thanks
-Please feel free to fork/ download the project.
-There are a lot of areas to improve on, including extensive testing.
-Help is always appreciated
+Please feel free to fork/ download the project and have it customized your way :)
 Connect me on linked in : **[https://www.linkedin.com/in/pranab-bharadwaj-237887176/](https://www.linkedin.com/in/pranab-bharadwaj-237887176/)**

 Regards